 Tell us what you are looking for and see if you can save.

-Before approving a home loan, you'll be asked to declare your expenses.
+Before getting approved for a home loan, lenders will require you to declare your expenses.

-It's a good idea to review your bank statements because it's easy to underestimate your expenses and forget simple everyday things.
+Some lenders will verify your declared expenses using your bank statements so it's a good idea to review your bank statements before applying for a loan as it's easy to underestimate your expenses and forget simple everyday things.

 You'll be required to declare any expenses in the following categories: